mcelrjo/mutationFinder/README.md

 ##### python herbicideMutationFinder_v.0.#.#.py YOURABIFILEHERE.ab1

+herbicideMutationFinder is written to look for target site mutations in the ALS, ACCase, psbA, alpha-tubulin, PPO, and EPSP synthase DNA/RNA coding sequences.

 The script is not written to accept flags at this time.
 Give it a try and let me know what you think.
 A batch version will be coming soon that can analyze all .ab1 files in a directory and output to a text file.